SebastianDelima/Ultimate-trivia/README.md

 Trivia Master

-Trivia Master is an incrediblly fun classic Trivia Game I built using vainila Js and Rails.
+Trivia Master is an incredibly fun classic Trivia Game I built using vainila Js and Rails.